-As crisis deepens, Congress close on economic rescue deal
+As crisis deepens, Congressional rescue deal teeters

 “I think the president has every expectation that this is going to look a lot better four or eight weeks from now,” Mnuchin said.
 “If for any reason, 10 weeks from now with this virus we haven’t won this, we’ll go back to Congress again.”

+But the Democrats cautioned that things weren’t set.
+House Speaker Nancy Pelosi, when entering the meeting, declared “From my standpoint, we’re apart.”

-But while some help appeared to be soon on the way, alarms were being sounded from coast to coast about the wave of coronavirus cases about to crash onto the nation’s health system.
+Yet while the congressional leaders believed help would soon be on the way, alarms were being sounded from coast to coast about the wave of coronavirus cases about to crash onto the nation’s health system.
 New York City Mayor Bill de Blasio had dire, urgent news from the pandemic’s U.S. epicenter: It’s bad and only getting worse.

 “April and May are going to be a lot worse,” de Blasio said on NBC’s “Meet the Press,” begging for Washington to help procure ventilators and other medical supplies.
 De Blasio accused the president of “not lifting a finger” to help his hometown.